ryuz/BinaryBrain/README_en.md

 [Detailed documentation](https://binarybrain.readthedocs.io/ja/ver4_release/)

 ## Overview

 BinaryBrain is a platform for deep learning.
 It can train to LUT(Look-up Table)-Network.

-My goal is to train FPGAs with high density by directly training FPGA LUTs with Stochastic-derived differentiable circuit description.
+This tool enables high-density FPGA training by directly training FPGA LUTs with differentiable circuit descriptions derived from Stochastic calculations.
-LUT-Network is one of binary neural networks.

 It has the following features

 - The main target is FPGA(field-programmable gate array).
+- Differentiable LUT models can be used to directly train LUTs, which are circuit elements in FPGAs.
+- Can output source code (Verilog) for small, low latency FPGA circuits.
 - Regression analysis is possible though it is binary model.
-- Efficient learning with original Stocastic-LUT model.
-- It can compute sparse matrix with high performance.
-- Developed in C++
+- You can develop in Python or C++
 - Accelerated with GPU (CUDA)

 ## differentiable circuit description

-Digital circuits can only take values of 0 or 1 under normal circumstances, and they cannot be differentiated under normal circumstances.
+Under normal circumstances, digital circuits cannot be differentiated because they usually only take values of 0 or 1.

-On the other hand, there is a technique that treats inputs and outputs as probability values rather than 0 or 1, which is called Stochastic computation.
+On the other hand, there is an analog method that treats inputs and outputs as "probabilities of being 1" rather than 0 or 1, which is called Stochastic computation.
-Fortunately, Neural Networks deal with the likelihood of many objects in learning, so this idea is a good fit.
+Fortunately, Neural Networks handle the likelihood of many objects in training, so this approach is a good match.

-With Stochastic computation, for example, an AND gate behaves as a multiplier of probabilities, i.e., the probability that both inputs are equal to 1 at the same time.
-Thus, all digital circuits can be replaced with Stochastic calculations.
+With Stochastic computation, for example, an AND gate behaves as a multiplier of probabilities, i.e., the probability that both inputs are 1 at the same time.
+In this way, all digital circuits can be replaced by Stochastic calculations.

-A device called an FPGA is a collection of small memories, called LUTs, and a selection of this memory, which can be rewritten to provide a programmable circuit description by rewriting the memory.
-The LUT-Network is a network in which the LUT circuit is replaced with a differentiable circuit description and the weight coefficients to be learned are placed in the part corresponding to the memory.
+The FPGA device is a collection of small memories, called LUTs, and a selection of these memories, which can be rewritten to provide a programmable circuit description.
+After this LUT circuit is replaced with a differentiable circuit description, the LUT-Network is a network that places the weight coefficients to be learned in the part corresponding to the memory and performs learning.

-BinaryBrain is a platform designed to demonstrate the learning potential of LUT-networks.
+BinaryBrain is a platform designed to demonstrate the trainability of the LUT-Network.

 ## Performance